newsraft/newsraft/README.md

 # Description

-Feedeater is a piece of software that aggregates syndicated web content like blogs and podcasts in one location for easy access from your terminal via comfy curses interface.
-It is greatly inspired by [Newsboat](https://www.newsboat.org) and yet has some significant differences (see [doc/project-goals.md](https://codeberg.org/grisha/feedeater/src/branch/main/doc/project-goals.md)).
+Newsraft is a piece of software that aggregates syndicated web content like blogs and podcasts in one location for easy access from your terminal via comfy curses interface.
+It is greatly inspired by [Newsboat](https://www.newsboat.org) and yet has some significant differences (see [doc/project-goals.md](https://codeberg.org/grisha/newsraft/src/branch/main/doc/project-goals.md)).

 # Dependencies